TheRainManD/NaturalDisasterNotificationApplication/README.md

   <img src="/img/architecture.png" alt="Application Architecture" width="600" >
 </p>

-Our application contains four main components based on their functionalities
+Our application contains four main components

  * Pull Server
    * Intergrated with Twitter API to maintain a live stream and listen for new Tweets from our list of verified accounts